angbailey/p8105_hw3_ab6168/hw_3.md

 | Less than High School  |     28 |   27 |
 | High School Equivalent |     23 |   35 |
 | More than High School  |     59 |   56 |

-Number of Participants by Education Level and Sex

 There are more males than females who have a high school equivalent education.
 The number of females who’ve done less than high school is